BUN/Creatinine Ratio Calculator

 Why eGFR Is Included

 The ratio explains pattern, while eGFR helps quantify the degree of kidney impairment.
-Putting those two pieces together makes the calculator more useful for AKI triage and for checking whether the current numbers fit a prerenal or intrinsic picture.
+Putting those two pieces together makes the calculator more useful for AKI triage and for checking whether the entered numbers fit a prerenal or intrinsic picture.

 Sources & Methodology